justinrgarrard/USEduData/README.md

 2. Subroutines for each category are run (demographics, financials, and achievement).

-3. Each subroutine extracts annual spreadsheets from a corresponding zip file.
+3. Each subroutine extracts data spreadsheets from a corresponding zip file.

 4. Annual reports are transformed into Pandas data objects, cleaned, and collected into a single spreadsheet for that category.